 4 tips to stay safe while shopping online

-The global pandemic is steering consumers away from face-to-face purchases, and this year has seen more South African retailers than ever before make the move to online.
-In 2020 it has become commonplace to order not only clothing and luxury items online, but everyday products such as groceries and other essentials as well.
+Since the start of the global pandemic more South African retailers than ever before have made the move to sell online.
+It is now easy to order not only clothing and luxury items online, but everyday products such as groceries and other essentials as well.

 Without being alarmist, fraudsters are well aware of the opportunity that this presents to them, so it’s worth brushing up on your online payment security regardless of your familiarity with online transactions.